nyu-acsys/template-proofs/README_oopsla21.md

 ### Contents

-The contents of `oopsla21_artifact` directory is described below:
+The contents of the `oopsla21_artifact` directory is described below:

 + templates/:
     The Iris proofs